HackFSU/hackfsu-2018/README.md

 2. [Get Docker Compose](https://docs.docker.com/compose/install/)
 3. Clone this repo: `git clone https://github.com/hackfsu/hackfsu_com`

+*Also see `/docs/Docker.md` for details on what to install and how to configure your Docker hosts.*

 ### Docker Compose Configs
 We provide several Compose configurations in the `.docker` folder.
 We recommend copying the `dev.yml` configuration into the project root as `docker-compose.yml`, so you may use the `docker-compose ...` commands without the `-f .docker/dev.yml` option.
 You also can customize the `docker-compose.yml` file to your liking as it will be ignored by git.

 To reiterate; if you choose the use a `docker-compose.yml` file you can use `docker-compose [command]`, otherwise you will need `docker-compose -f <.docker/compose_file> [command]`.

+*Also see README.md in the `.docker` folder for a full list of pre-made configurations and details on environmental variable configuration.*

 ## Contributing

+Before starting, see `/docs/IDEs.md` for instructions on configuring Pycharm (API development) or Webstorm (Webapp development).

 ### Webapp Development